DESIGN PCR PRIMERS

 Overlapping primer sets:

-red_bullet.gif (914 bytes) Two sites offer software is based on the Primer3 program for design overlapping PCR primer pair sets - Multiple Primer Design with Primer 3 and Overlapping Primersets
+red_bullet.gif (914 bytes) Only two sites offer software based on the Primer3 program for design overlapping PCR primer pair sets - Overlapping Primersets and STITCHER 2.0 (Reference: O'Halloran DM, Uriagereka-Herburger I, Bode K. Sci Rep. 7: 45349, 2017)

 red_bullet.gif